QuantEcon/imf_2024/monday/afternoon/lorenz_gini.md

 your own version of `qe.lorenz_curve`.

 * If possible, accelerate your code with Numba

-* Try to replicate the figure above.
+Try to replicate the figure above, using the same lognormal data set.

 ```{code-cell} ipython3
 # Put your code here